All My Hope

-"All My Hope" is a song performed by American contemporary Christian music singer Crowder featuring Tauren Wells, released as a standalone single on September 8, 2017.
+"All My Hope" is a song performed by American singer-songwriter Crowder featuring fellow American singer-songwriter Tauren Wells, released as a standalone single on September 8, 2017.
 Crowder had released the original version of the song on his second studio album, American Prodigal (2016).
-Crowder co-wrote the song with Jeff Sojka and Ben Glover.
+Crowder wrote the song alongside producer Ed Cash.

 "All My Hope" peaked at No. 3 on the US Hot Christian Songs chart.
 "All My Hope" was nominated for the GMA Dove Awards for Song of the Year and Pop/Contemporary Recorded Song of the Year at the 2018 GMA Dove Awards.